Courses(All courses are 3 credits unless otherwise noted, and are listed in the recommended sequence.)

 PSY 5330 History of Psychology

 This course introduces students to the theoretical systems, methods of inquiry, and terminologies associated with the history of psychology.
 The course is grounded in a broad historical understanding that builds a framework for understanding the contemporary field of psychology.
-The focus is on the major systems of Associationism, Structuralism, Functionalism, Behaviorism, Gestalt, Psychodynamic, and Existential/Humanistic.
+The focus is on the contributions of religion, philosophy, and biology to the development of psychology as well as on the development of Psychoanalytic, Behaviorist, Cognitive, Humanistic, and Existential theories and their impact on the current practice of psychology.

 PSY 5410 Physiological Bases of Behavior